Base classes¶

 A tuple of nonnegative integers representing the quantum wires on which the operation acts.
 Each wire corresponds to a specific subsystem in the composite quantum system. |

-Source code in src/squint/ops/base.py
+Source code in src/squint/interface/base.py

 __init__(wires: Sequence[Wire])